 This video describes the BREWHA wall-mount brewery power controller's features and goes into detail on how to use the programmable touchscreen.
 The controller is contained in a splash-proof enclosure and comes with a powerful touch screen controller that can regulate all aspects of the brew as well as store brewing programs.

-This video describes the features and benefits of the Countertop Beverage Chiller and Dispenser, a fantastic countertop beverage chiller that can serve up to 25gal/hr (100L) of perfectly chilled beer, wine, water, or another beverage.
+This video describes the features and benefits of the Countertop Beverage Chiller and Dispenser, a fantastic countertop beverage chiller that can serve up to 25gal/hr (100L) of perfectly chilled beer, coffee, kombucha, water, or another beverage.

 For most styles of beer, a chilling system is important for producing a great tasting beverage.
 In fact, aside from proper sanitation, temperature control is arguably the single most important criteria for brewing a fantastic product.
 Without temperature control...